martin-brennan/martin-brennan.com/_posts/2015-02-05-learning-angular-qa.md

 ## 4. Do ES6 classes have a place in Angular?

 Classes in ES6 are basically syntactic sugar around the normal way that you define constructors in JavaScript.
 So anything that needs to create an instance using the `new` keyword can use ES6 classes.
 For example, classes can be used for services, factories and controllers. <del datetime="2015-07-09T12:58:10+10:00">However they shouldn’t really be used for directives</del>.
 Directives require a return object which contains the [Directive Definition Object](https://docs.angularjs.org/api/ng/service/$compile#directive-definition-object), so they are defined as classes slightly differently.
-As long as your class&#8217;s `constructor` returns a DDO you can use classes for directives just fine.
+As long as your class’s `constructor` returns a DDO you can use classes for directives just fine.

 ## 5. What are some performance issues and considerations to be aware of when working with Angular?